ICOS-Carbon-Portal/infrastructure/devops/roles/icos.nextcloud/README.md

 ## Manual steps - Upgrading Nextcloud ver 29 to 31

 The will be an ansible script for upgrading version 31.0.9.1 to version 32.
+These notes were for upgrading from (old) minor versions, and will not be relevant for upgrading from the current version to version 32.X.

 ### From ver 29.0.11 to 29.0.16